-Wine Tasting in Philly: Brandywine Artisan Wine Trail
+Wine Tasting in Philadelphia: Brandywine Artisan Wine Trail

 Sprinkled across the beautiful and historic area that lies between the cities of Philadelphia, Wilmington, Lancaster and West Chester, the wineries along the Brandywine Valley Wine Trail are generally located in Chester County within an easy drive of one another.
 The wine trail itself is only 35 miles from downtown Philadelphia.

-Each of the wineries/vineyards hosts regular tastings, concerts, craft fairs, wine dinners and joint trail-wide festivals that provide perfect excuses to spend an afternoon or evening sipping in the sunlight or under the stars.
+Each of the Pennsylvania wineries hosts regular tastings, concerts, craft fairs, wine dinners and joint trail-wide festivals that provide perfect excuses to spend an afternoon or evening sipping in the sunlight or under the stars.

 Black Walnut Winery